-Burnes strong, Hiura drives in 3 as Brewers down Indians 7-1
+Foul mouth: Brewers feed off coach’s ejection, beat Indians

 Burnes (2-0) didn’t allow an earned run and only three hits to the offensively inconsistent Indians, who got just four hits.
 He recently returned to the rotation after a three-game relief stint and had his second straight solid outing.

+“He was nasty, man,” said Indians interim manager Sandy Alomar Jr. “He had good stuff.
+I was talking about we’re facing their tough guys and he’s throwing 97 mph sinker and a 92 mph cutter.
+It’s very difficult to square him up.
+You’ve got to give him kudos.
+He did a good job.”

-Hiura added a two-run homer in the seventh as the Brewers won the opener of a five-game trip and broke the tie in the all-time series between the clubs.
+Hiura added his homer off reliever James Karnichak as the Brewers won the opener of a five-game trip and broke the tie in the all-time series between the clubs.

 Milwaukee is 208-207 against Cleveland.